Update from Glasgow Licensing Board 3 July 2020

 If you hold a Private Hire Car Licence and wish to fit a protective screen into your licensed vehicle, before doing so you must:

 Email LicensingEnquiries@glasgow.gov.uk with the title "Proposed Protective Screen - PHC (insert plate number)".
 Please state in your email that you propose to fit a protective screen in your licensed vehicle and the proposed screen complies with the specification set out in the Guidance for Taxi and Private Hire Car document displayed on the Council's website.
-Please also provide in your email a letter from your insurer confirming that the necessary insurance would be unaffected by the proposed installation of the protective screen in your licensed vehicle and certification from your vehicle's manufacturer confirming that the protective screen does not compromise the integrity of the vehicle structure.
+Please also provide in your email a letter from your insurer confirming that the necessary insurance would be unaffected by the proposed installation of the protective screen in your licensed vehicle.

 Fixed Credit Card Machines in Taxis